-The Company does not have any purchases from any one vendor comprising more that 10% of total purchases for 2017 and 2016.
+The Company has purchases from one vendor comprising more that 10% of total purchases for 2018 and no purchases from any one vendor comprising more than 10% of total purchases for 2017.
 The Company does not believe it is substantially dependent upon nor exposed to any significant concentration risk related to purchases from any single vendor.